 The indigenous C. africana is often confused with some introduced exotic members of the Celtis genus, notably C. australis and C. sinensis.
 C. australis has glossy green, hairless leaves.
 C. sinensis has coarse-haired leaves and stronger tapering to its leaf-tips, the marginal teeth larger.
-The problem is aggravated since these species tend to hybridise with C. africana, particularly in Gauteng.
+The confusion is aggravated since these exotic species tend to hybridise with C. africana, particularly in Gauteng.

 Local born children of foreign residents are usually accepted as local citizens.
 Any xenophobia related laws aimed for or against unwelcome immigrants are only significant if enforced, while populist reactions based in little logic become continually more real, based on bread and butter issues of the moment and the emotion.

 Many plants, also the foreign Celtis trees and their offspring of mixed origin are here to stay, accepted as such.
 After a time every invasion is spilt milk, little to be done about it within reasonable cost levels.
 For now these exotic Celtis trees are only recognised as exotic by an interested minority.
 The majority recognis a tree when they see one, any tree understood only as a tree, not its pedigree... it's a tree or shade, or wood, or charcoal, or money.

 Botanical facts function in marginal, little noticed terrain, unless the limelight arrives following some dramatic incident, capitalised upon by the media.
 Nature and its details are remembered by minorities, as long as there are books, education and people concerned with such matters, which is not guaranteed in every community.